Lichen growth forms: Alectorioid

 Alectorioid lichens are either members of, or resemble members of, the genus Alectoria.
 They are fruticose, typically with a beard-like thallus that is dangling or clustered; members of the genera Bryoria, Oropogon, Pseudephebe, and Sulcaria also have this growth type.

 Catapyrenioid

 Catapyrenioid lichens were historically members of the genus Catapyrenium; many have now been moved to other genera within the family Verrucariaceae.
 They are squamulose and lack algae in their hymenium – the part of the fruiting structure where spores are formed.
-Their simple ascospores have no partitions.

 Cetrarioid

 Cetrarioid lichens were historically classified in the genus Cetraria; many have now been moved to other genera within the family Parmeliaceae.
 They are foliose or subfruticose with erect lobes, and their apothecia and pycnidia are located on the lobe margins.

 Hypogymnioid

 Hypogymnioid lichens are either members of, or resemble members of, the genus Hypogymnia (which are also known as "tube lichens", "bone lichens", or "pillow lichens").
 They are foliose with lobes that are swollen and inflated, and without rhizines on their undersides.
 Members of the genus Menegazzia also have this growth type.